-Margaret (Maggie) Colby focuses on Medicaid, state, and local health policy, and she is an expert in the policy intersections between Medicaid and health insurance marketplaces.
-Colby has led major technical assistance projects as well as several multimethod evaluations that combine rigorous quantitative analyses with case studies, examining changes in enrollment, retention, access, and service utilization caused by changes in provider or beneficiary incentives.
+Margaret (Maggie) Samra focuses on Medicaid, state, and local health policy, and she is an expert in the policy intersections between Medicaid and health insurance marketplaces.
+Samra has led major technical assistance projects as well as several multimethod evaluations that combine rigorous quantitative analyses with case studies, examining changes in enrollment, retention, access, and service utilization caused by changes in provider or beneficiary incentives.

 New Approaches for Medicaid: The 1115 Demonstration Evaluation